-We also examine the impact of recent legislative changes affecting super as well as showcasing some of our new online videos that you may find useful.
+We also examine the impact of recent legislative changes affecting super as well as showcasing some of our new online videos and educational tools that you may find useful.

-Thank you for investing your super with us.
-We look forward to continuing to manage your savings, now and into the future.
+Thank you for choosing us for your super, investment and retirement needs.
+We look forward to and managing your savings, now and into the future.